Continuing Education Activity

 Enhancing Healthcare Team Outcomes

-Cirrhotic cardiomyopathy is an under-recognized condition which carries a poor prognosis.
-As this disease develops due to cirrhosis, early recognition, and management of conditions predispose to liver disease is key.
+Cirrhotic cardiomyopathy is an under-recognized condition that carries a poor prognosis.
+As this disease develops due to cirrhosis, early recognition and management of conditions predispose to liver disease is key.
+This requires the efforts of an interprofessional healthcare team.
 Primary care physicians and mid-level providers should monitor patients for alcohol use disorder, screen for hepatitis, and encourage lifestyle modifications in patients at risk for non-alcoholic fatty liver disease (NAFLD).
 Early referral to gastroenterology may be appropriate for patients with genetic or immune conditions, such as Wilson’s disease or autoimmune hepatitis.
-In patients with known cirrhosis, a high suspicion for CCM should be maintained as presenting symptoms are non-specific, and no screening guidelines exist.
+A high suspicion for CCM is necessary for patients with known cirrhosis as presenting symptoms are non-specific, and no screening guidelines exist.
 Gastroenterology, or hepatology, will be involved in the management of cirrhosis.
-If the patient is determined to be a candidate for liver transplantation, a transplant team should be involved early on.
+Pharmacists will help monitor medication therapy, advise on potential adverse effects, and check for drug-drug interactions.
+Nursing staff can serve as the initial point for patient counseling and answering questions.
+If the patient is determined to be a liver transplant candidate, a transplant team should be involved early on.
 Cardiology should follow these patients to monitor cardiomyopathy and tailor medical regimens.
 A dietary referral may also be helpful for patient education on fluid and sodium restriction.
-The involvement of an interprofessional team with effective communication is essential for the management of any patient with CCM.
-[Level 2]
+The involvement of an interprofessional team with effective communication is essential for managing any patient with CCM.
+[Level 5]